tharapalanivel/fms-model-optimizer/examples/QAT_INT8/README.md

 In this example:

 - By default, QAT will run `calibration` to initialize the quantization related parameters (with a small number of training data).
-At the end of QAT, these paramaters are saved with the ckpt, as we DO NOT want to run calibration at deployment stage.
+At the end of QAT, these parameters are saved with the checkpoint, as we DO NOT want to run calibration at deployment stage.
 Hence, `qcfg['qmodel_calibration'] = 0`.
-- Quantization related parameters will not be automatically loaded by the HiggingFace method, as those are not part of the original BERT model.
+- Quantization related parameters will not be automatically loaded by the HuggingFace method, as those are not part of the original BERT model.
 Hence calling `qmodel_prep(..., ckpt_reload=[path to qat ckpt])`.
 - By replacing `QLinear` layers with `QLinearINT8Deploy`, it will call the external kernel instead of `torch.matmul`.
 - `torch.compile` with `reduce-overhead` option will use CUDAGRAPH and achieve the most ideal speed-up.
 However, some models may not be fully compatible with this option.